black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Most spreadsheet programs include built-in functions for calculation.

 Declare a sum function that takes a nums parameter, which will be an array of numbers.
 It should return the result of calling reduce on the array to sum all of the numbers.

+# Step 21
+Declare an isEven function, which takes a num parameter and returns true if the number is even, and false otherwise.
+Use the modulo operator % to determine if a number is even or odd.